What Is a Heat Transfer Film Manufacturer?

 Pros

-- Integrated workflow support
+- Integrated film + equipment workflow

-- Excellent value
+- Excellent value for established print shops

 Cons

-- Limited specialty colors
+- Limited specialty color and finish options

-Geo Knight & Co
+10. Geo Knight & Co

-The Synergy Leader
+The Equipment-Film Synergy Leader

 Performance Ratings